sftpplus/sftpplus-docker/README.rst

 For production usage, it is recommended to update the password for the ``admin`` account and remove the ``test_user`` account.

-The logs produced by the server are sent to standard output only, so that they are available through ``docker log``.
+The logs produced by the server are sent to standard output only, so that they are available through ``docker logs``.
 All local logs are disabled.

 User data should be handled by a separate volume, outside of the container, mounted from the Docker host.